abend0c1/da/README.md

     to avoid clashes with variables already used by the DA Rexx procedure - containing the contents of the associated field converted to decimal.

-    When `:length_expression` is specified, the expression can be any simple Rexx expression that results in a positive whole number.
+    When `length_expression` is specified, the expression can be any simple Rexx expression that results in a positive whole number.
 The expression must not contain parentheses.
 You should use variable names you created prefixed with a `$` sign, else the result will be unpredictable.